gnu-octave/gnu-octave.github.io/README.md

 - **Add a new RSS post**

-  Duplicate another post in the subdirectory `_posts` and adjust the filename, especially the date
+  Duplicate another post in the subdirectory `_posts` and adjust the filename, especially the date.

+  **Be sure to choose the correct categories!!**

+  `categories: news` is reserved for release announcements, that are also displayed inside the GUI.
+Consider choosing another category like `categories: other` or alike for less important news.